Pillable/Project2Team7App/README.md

 # General Info
-This app is meant to help people remember to swallow their pills.
+This android app is meant to help people remember to swallow their pills.
 It is a free addon to the pillable water bottle which is meant to help a person swallow their pills.
 The way it works is on the main screen you see a list of all reminders.
 You can then press the plus button which takes you to a screen that lets you enter the days and time at which you want your reminder to notify you.

+# Tools used
+I used the industry standard Android Studio IDE and as my programming language I used the recommended Kotlin language.
+For UI, I used xml layouts as is recommended.

 # Algorithm
 For information on the flow of control of the app and its general algorithm, please see the algorithm documentation pdf named algorthim.pdf which should give you a good general overview of what the app does.
 You can find the pdf document in the root directory